Gas detection vehicle

 “We want people to report any suspicious gas odours to us so we can investigate them and help keep them safe.
 Whether they turn out to be gas leaks or not, it’s better that people let us know if they think they smell gas, rather than ignoring it.”

-Click here to find out more about keeping safe around the home with gas.
+Find out how to keep safe around the home with gas.

 Plastic pipes mounted on a bumper of a car